 Building Futures: health saves money and resources

-Compact, socially vibrant communities save water, have a smaller carbon footprint, contribute to higher levels of public health (and lower health care costs), require less municipal support to maintain and, as a result, can better support ongoing growth.
+Compact, socially vibrant communities save water, have a smaller carbon footprint, contribute to higher levels of public health (and lower health care costs), require less municipal support to maintain and, as a result, support ongoing growth.